Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
 DK Hostmaster, however, is based on an asynchronous domain creation workflow.

-All domain requests are enqueued for further processing and their creation will be in a state of pending.
+All domain requests are enqueued for further processing and their creation will be in a state of pending (`1001`).

 Please note: